 Their story is captivating.
 The founding of Radio Kahuzi in July of 1991 serves as an example of persistent commitment to a vision.
-Through the 38 years of service together the McDonalds have witnessed the Spirit of God at work transforming lives, even to the point of averting bloody massacres.
+Through 40 years of service together, the McDonalds have witnessed the Spirit of God at work transforming lives, even to the point of averting bloody massacres.
 They endured mortar attacks on their radio station, faced the barrel of a gun, and suffered hardships for Christ.
-Both personally and over the air they have been messengers of hope for those who face the ravages of war, poverty and disability.
+Both personally and over the air, they have been messengers of hope for those who face the ravages of war, poverty and disability.

-Radio Kahuzi is a Christian radio station established by Richard & Kathy McDonald who have been broadcasting the Gospel from Bukavu in the Democratic Republic of Congo since Christmas Eve of 1992 on FM 91.1 ministering to a city of over 250,000 people and beyond Bukavu to a potential audience of 3 million souls in Kivu Province.
+Radio Kahuzi is a Christian radio station established by Richard & Kathy McDonald who have been broadcasting the Gospel from Bukavu in the Democratic Republic of Congo since Christmas Eve of 1992 on FM 91.1.
+Radio Kahuzi currently ministers to a city of over 250,000 people and beyond Bukavu to a potential audience of 3 million souls in Kivu Province.

 Our ministry’s primary objectives are to proclaim the Gospel of our Lord Jesus Christ, to prepare believers to live righteously, and to provide humanitarian aid to refugees and people in need.

 Tropical band short-wave 6210 was added in February 2001.
 With the addition of a 1,000 watt short-wave transmitter we are reaching a large portion of Central Africa and beyond with a potential audience of an additional 10 million listeners.
 Reports are coming in daily from new listeners.
 Government officials have returned from their travels to Moba, Kisangani, Goma, and Bunia within the Democratic Republic of Congo and report an excellent signal.
 Other reports have been received from the countries of Uganda, Tanzania, Kenya, and Darussalam, and as far away as South Africa.